 How do you control shoppers between the house and detached garage?
 Each sale has it’s own interesting anomalies.
 This one can be addressed by staffing the garage and having the staff person write down what people want to purchase.
 They take the receipt to the cashier station to pay, then return to the garage to collect their item with a sold receipt.

 How do you display items in a garage?
 In the garage and in the house, items will be displayed on any available furniture, as well as on tables that S&H provides.

 What percentage of items do you put a price tag on?
-90% Items are priced individually, the rest may fall into categories such as records, linens, cds, dvds, clothes, etc. which are placed on a pricing sheet that is hung all around the house.
+90% of iems are priced individually, the rest may fall into categories such as records, linens, cds, dvds, clothes, towels, etc. which are placed on a pricing sheet that is hung all around the house.

 How many check-outs would be provided?
 Typically just 1.

 What is your pricing philosophy?
-Day 1 is priced as is (with some negotiation) and day 2 at 50% off, typically.
+Day 1 is priced as is (with some negotiation) and day 2 at 50% off everything over $1, typically.
 If there is a 3rd day, items may go as low as 75% off.
 All pricing is based on fair market value.
-We use Facebook Marketplace and Ebay sold prices for some base values.
+We use Facebook Marketplace and Ebay sold prices for base values.

 What forms of payment do you accept?
 If you accept checks, how do you verify that the checks will not bounce?
 We take cash and local checks.
 We also allow credit card transactions over $10, the client pays the small credit card fee.
 S&H can not verify that a check will not bounce, but will take proper action with the police if this does occur.

 Who pays for staffing?
 S&H Estate Sales & Service will provide ample staffing for how they see fit.
 If you require more than what S&H is willing to provide, that will come out of your net-to-Client receipts at a $40 per hour, per person rate.